The Geometric Mechanics of Contrastive Representation Learning: Alignment Potentials, Entropic Dispersion, and Cross-modal Divergence: Introduction

-In this work, we develop a measure-theoretic framework that analyzes contrastive learning directly on the representation manifold.
-Motivated by the ubiquitous feature-normalization regime, we treat the embedding space $\mathcal Z$ as a fixed compact geometric container equipped with its volume measure $\mu$.
-Encoders act by pushing the data distribution forward onto $\mathcal Z$, inducing representation laws and encoded positive-pair laws in unimodal and multimodal settings.
-Under the standard exponential similarity kernel, the InfoNCE denominator is a Monte Carlo estimate of a population \emph{partition field}, a kernel-averaged summary of the current representation law.
-This perspective turns contrastive learning into a geometric process: training evolves probability mass within a fixed manifold according to kernel-induced fields, shifting the analytical lens from opaque parameter updates to intrinsic population geometry.
+We therefore adopt a measure-theoretic viewpoint that makes the population geometry of InfoNCE explicit (see \Cref{fig:roadmap} for an illustration).
+In the canonical feature normalization setting, we regard the embedding space $\mathcal{Z}$ as a fixed compact manifold equipped with a volume measure $\mu$.
+Encoders push data distributions forward onto $\mathcal{Z}$, thereby inducing both representation laws and positive-pair laws directly in the embedding space.
+Under the exponential similarity kernel, the InfoNCE denominator converges, in the large-batch limit, to a population \emph{partition field}: a kernel-averaged functional of the current representation law that determines the softmax gradient.
+We show that stochastic InfoNCE is consistent with a closed-form deterministic energy over representation measures, both in value and in gradient.
+This passage from finite-batch objectives to population energies allows us to separate intrinsic geometric effects from parametrization or training artifacts.